Modified District Government Services for Thanksgiving Day 2022

 Modified Service Adjustments

-The DC Department of Public Works (DPW) will not suspend sanitation services.
+The DC Department of Public Works (DPW) will suspend sanitation services on Thursday, November 24.
+Services will resume on Friday, November 25.
+Below is the modified schedule:

 - All household trash and recycling collections scheduled for Thursday, November 24 and Friday, November 25 will slide to Saturday, November 26.
 Leaf collection will operate on schedule.